 Go free when possible

-There are many things that will cost you and your business money, and a lot of them will feel necessary in order to progress and move further on.
+There are many things that will cost you and your business money, a lot of them will feel necessary in order to progress and move further on but this can make you go bankrupt.
 While this is sometimes true, it just means that you should take advantage of anything free that comes your way.
 For example, marketing is absolutely essential in order to get your business out there and create attention for it.
 Without that, nobody will know you exist.
 You can advertise your business in the media by contacting radio stations and putting up billboards for the world to see, and while these are effective methods, they will also cost you a fair bit of money.

 Social media, on the other hand, is entirely free, and it’s one of the biggest platforms to reach out to today’s generation.
 So point your energy in that direction when you can.
 By no means will you get hundreds of thousands of followers overnight – it takes time and effort.
 But as long as you put in the work and post regular enough to create a buzz, you’ll be on the right track.

-Now you have a few ideas, make sure to keep them in mind when building up your business.
+Now you have a few ideas, make sure to keep them in mind when building up your business and not go bankrupt.
 The more knowledge you have, and the more plans you come up with now – the more chance you will have at truly being successful.